W4lly63/EXILE-SNOW-ADDON/README.md

 - configurable options :snow\fn_settings.sqf

 - # v.0.9.0
--[solved] ADDON Fixed Conflicts classes WY_SU
+- [solved] ADDON Fixed Conflicts classes WY_SU
--[added] ADDON textures for retexture script
+- [added] ADDON textures for retexture script
--[added] ADDON class WY_ToolKit  (used inside retexture scripts and slide vehicles scipt) -[added] Retexture Script (with WY_ToolKit inside vehicles inventory now can retexture vehicles onfly) -[added] Vehicles Slide and slipping  script  ( if vehicles is not WY typeof or not have WY_ToolKit in inventory)
+- [added] ADDON class WY_ToolKit  (used inside retexture scripts and slide vehicles scipt) -[added] Retexture Script (with WY_ToolKit inside vehicles inventory now can retexture vehicles onfly)
+- [added] Vehicles Slide and slipping  script  ( if vehicles is not WY typeof or not have WY_ToolKit in inventory)

 - # v.0.8.1
 - [solved] ADDON Fixed some errors path icons not showing in the inventory